SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 [Nyaplot](https://github.com/SciRuby/nyaplot) is good library for visualization in IRuby notebook only.
 When we use Nyaplot as the adapter in daru-view, it is usable in both IRuby notebook and web applications.
-Daru DataFrame is used as the data source of the chart.
+Daru DataFrame or Vector is used as the data source of the chart.
 It works similar to the initial `daru` plotting system.

 ### HighCharts

+To add the [HighCharts](https://www.highcharts.com/) features for plotting various chart types, daru-view uses the [lazy_high_charts](https://github.com/michelson/lazy_high_charts) gem with additional features.

+In this adapter data source can be Array of data, daru DataFrame, Vector or HTML table code of the data.

+There are various of options in HighCharts.
+One can see the options that can be used in [HighCharts demo link](https://www.highcharts.com/demo), which can be direclty used in daru-view Plot.

+**HighCharts adaptor can work offline as well in daru-view.
+Developers can update the saved the JS files (in daru-view) using rake task automatically.**

 ### GoogleCharts